Houston Birth Injury Attorneys

 - Cephalohematoma: Bleeding that occurs between the bone and its fibrous covering; the affected bone is usually on the baby's head.
 This usually resolves within a few months, but if the injury is particularly bad, the baby may develop jaundice.

 - Cerebral Palsy: Although this condition does not get worse over time, the symptoms can manifest themselves in different ways, which may appear as if the condition is progressing.
-It is most commonly caused by nerve damage during pregnancy or during a traumatic childbirth.
+Nerve damage most commonly causes it during pregnancy or traumatic childbirth.
 There is no cure, but those with cerebral palsy may benefit from lifelong therapy.

 - Facial Paralysis: Pressure on the face during labor or birth, particularly in cases where forceps are used, may result in an injury to one or more of the baby's facial nerves.
 If the nerve is only bruised, the paralysis will resolve within a few weeks.